 Scrolling through our feeds deteriorates our mental health if we are not matching our 24/7 consumption-input with nearly the same amount of creation-output

-There might be too many things to pay attention to and we are consuming at an all time high: over-abundance of information, over-abundance of food, unlimited access to porn and a selection pool of dates that never seem to pan out until we move onto the next shiny object.
+There might be too many things to pay attention to and we are consuming at an all time high: over-abundance of information, over-abundance of food, unlimited access to porn and a variety of people to hang out with on a basic surface level.

-Consuming less and creating more matters because the former provides instant satisfaction, an easier rush to achieve that usually doesn’t last and needs to be continuously reupped whereas creating provides more of a prolonged, sustained joy.
+Consuming less and creating more matters because because consuming provides instant satisfaction no matter the form, an easier rush to achieve that usually doesn’t last and needs to be continuously reupped whereas creating provides more of a prolonged, sustained joy.

-The first analogy that hits me is snorting a line of cocaine that lasts 15 minutes and having to constantly reup versus taking acid that lasts hours but let’s move on from this digression.
+The first analogy that hits me is snorting a line of cocaine that lasts 15 minutes and having to constantly reup versus taking acid that lasts hours.

 It may be the case that we are creating and expressing less because we get discouraged.
 We get discouraged because we inadvertently almost always compare ourselves to the cream of the crop.

 Localized talent doesn’t exist anymore because technology centralizes attention to the most entertaining creators and most seductive players.
 There is only national and global talent because technology allows the best to do it for everyone.

 - Why would I do this when there is someone better doing it already?

 - What’s the point of this if nobody is going to watch..

 - I’m so nervous about the amount of likes and views I get, forget it, I’m not going to do it…

 We all get this and it happens to every single one of us.
 Our minds attack us before we can even get started, telling us that we are not as good as Chad or as pretty as her so why bother.